Conditions for applying to Asia Exchange’s programs

 Asia Exchange does not provide travel agency services.
 Therefore, the students are responsible for arranging their own travels to the destination.

 Asia Exchange does not arrange accommodation.
 The students are responsible for finding an apartment on the university campus or from the private market for the duration of the study period.
-Students in WISE summer school (Bali) have the option of Asia Exchange arranging their accommodation for the duration of the summer school.

 Asia Exchange does offer the students advice and recommendations pertaining to travel and housing arrangements.